 When the patient comes out of the ICU

 You may have a reaction to the stress that you have been under once the patient is out of danger.
-If you feel guilty, worried or depressed, you can get help and information from the organisations listed at the end of this booklet.
+It is important for you to know that feeling stressed and exhausted is completely understandable, and that you may feel like this for some time.
+If you feel guilty, worried or depressed, you can get help and information from the organisations in our Useful contacts section.
 Or, see your GP (family doctor) if you need more support.
-They may be able to arrange counselling, so that you can talk to someone about what has happened.
+They may be able to support you with medication, or arrange counselling, so that you can talk to someone about what has happened.

 If the patient does not survive

 Despite the best efforts of the ICU staff, sometimes patients are too ill and do not survive.
-A person dies when their heart stops beating or they are brain stem dead.
+A person dies when their heart stops beating or they have no more activity in the brain.
 If the doctors believe the patient is brain stem dead, they have a set of tests they must follow to confirm this.

-If the patient has died the next of kin and family members may be approached to discuss organ donation.
-Knowing the patient's wishes regarding organ donation can help in making the right decision for your family.
-Most families who agree to donate one or more of the patient's organs find it comforting that something good will come from their loss.
+If you know the patient’s wishes regarding organ and tissue donation this can help in making the right decision for your family.
+Most families who agree to donate one or more of the patient’s organs or tissues find it comforting that something good will come from their loss.

 It may help you to talk to a bereavement counsellor at this difficult time.
-They can offer support and understanding for adults and children (see the Useful contacts section).
+They can offer support and understanding for adults and children (see the organisations in Useful contacts section).